openmobilehub/android-omh-maps/packages/core/docs/SETUP_WITH_OMH_CORE_PLUGIN.md

 has_children: false
 ---

-# Gradle Setup with Omh Core Plugin
+# Gradle Setup with OMH Core Gradle Plugin

-To incorporate Omh Maps into your project, you have two options: utilize the Omh Core Plugin or directly include the Omh Client libraries dependencies.
-The subsequent instructions will outline the necessary steps for including the Omh Core Plugin as a Gradle dependency.
+To incorporate OMH Maps into your project, you have two options: utilize the OMH Core Gradle Plugin or directly include the OMH Client libraries dependencies.
+The subsequent instructions will outline the necessary steps for including the OMH Core Gradle Plugin.

 1. In your app's module-level `build.gradle`under the `plugins` element add the plugin id.